Civil Marriage in Cyprus

 - – Proof that they are single; Confirmation by the competent authority of the foreign nationals’ country that he or she is legally free to marry.

-1. a) U.S. citizens that plan to get married to an EU national in Cyprus or plan to reside in Cyprus after their marriage, should note that national authorities may request a “Certificate of No Impediment to Marriage”, attesting that they are single and free to marry, issued by an official in the United States and certified by an apostille.
-In the United States, at the federal level, many States do not issue this type of certificate.
-In this situation it is suggested to request, from the State authority, a statement that such certificate is not issued and certify it by an apostille.
+1. a) U.S. citizens that plan to get married to an EU national in Cyprus or plan to reside in Cyprus after their marriage, should note that national authorities may request a “Certificate of No Impediment to Marriage,” attesting that they are single and free to marry, issued by an official in the United States and certified by an apostille.
+We strongly recommend U.S. citizens contact their Secretary of State’s office (or other relevant authority) to obtain this document prior to coming to the Republic of Cyprus.
+The document must be issued no more than 90 days prior to the marriage.
+Many U.S. states do not issue this type of certificate.
+In such cases we recommend you request from your state authority a statement that such certificate is not issued and certify it by an apostille.

 b) U.S. citizens that plan to get married to a non EU citizen and do not intend to reside in Cyprus can obtain an affidavit of marriage from US Embassy Nicosia.
 In these cases local municipalities usually accept the affidavit of marriage issued at the US Embassy Nicosia.